EddieJIV/osTicket-Ticket-Lifecycle-Examples/README.md

 <img width="700" height="700" alt="image" src="https://github.com/user-attachments/assets/8f47adad-2514-456d-ad6b-4c30b798fce4" />

-- Click on the tickets status that is currently set to open, and change it to resolved!
+- Click on the ticket's status that is currently set to open, and change it to resolved!
-- Breifly explain the issue and how it was resolved, then hit close!
+- Briefly explain the issue and how it was resolved, then hit close!
 Crisis averted!!!

 ## Conclusion
 This concludes our final project in the osTicket lab series!!!
-In this lab we have successfully navigated through the life cycle of 3 Help Desk tickets within osTicket.
-Obviously there is much more to this product that covered here thus I recommend taking the time to play around in osTicket by creating and working different tickets.
+In this lab we have successfully navigated through the lifecycle of three distinct help desk tickets, demonstrating a fundamental understanding of ticket management and workflow in real IT environments.

+This hands-on experience with osTicket not only reinforced our technical knowledge, but also prepared us for real-world scenarios in IT support.
+Obviously, there is much more to this product that covered here.
+Thus, I recommend taking the time to play around in osTicket by creating and working different tickets.
 Use your imagination and have fun being your own Help Desk.

 If you made it this far, I want to take a moment to sincerely thank you for joining me on this journey.
 It’s been a long road, and your dedication and enthusiasm have made it all the more rewarding.

 Thank you for being a part of this experience!